Request a callback from Quitline

-Quitline's friendly advisors understand that quitting is a complex process and that most people will have a number of goes at quitting before they quit for good.
-Quitline advisors are trained to listen carefully to you to help meet your needs.
+Calling the Quitline can increase your chance of quitting successfully.
+Quit Specialists understand that quitting is a complex process and that most people will have a number of goes at quitting before they quit for good.
+Quit Specialists are trained to listen carefully to you to help meet your needs.

 Remember: the most effective way of quitting smoking is:

 Coaching (e.g. Quitline) + Nicotine Replacement Product or Quitting Medication

 Quitline can also offer advice on the range of quitting products available including how to use them and how well they work.

 Preparing to quit and Quitline